 There are many things that make Kinabalu National Park one of Asia’s best national parks.
 However, the main attraction has to be the soaring Mount Kinabalu, the highest point between the Himalayas and New Guinea.
 Thousands make it to the 4,095 m summit each year, climbing the jagged granite peaks that slice through the clouds.
 Many people spend two days summiting, heading up on the last day at 2 am to watch the sunrise from Low’s Peak and enjoying the views of the rest of Kinabalu Park on the way down.

 The peak of the mountain is a site of incredible cultural importance to the local tribes.
 They believe it to be the ‘revered abode of the dead’ and where the spirits of their ancestors live.
-Kinabalu National Park is a biological treasure trove, with more than 5,000 species of plant in the jungle including 1,000 of orchids.
+Kinabalu National Park is a biological treasure trove, with more than 5,000 species of plants in the jungle including thousands of orchids.
 Thankfully it became a UNESCO site in 2000, ensuring its protection unlike much of Borneo’s forest which has been devastated by palm-oil plantations.

 Mount Seoraksan National Park, South Korea